-Earth and Space Standards Key concepts include but are not limited to: 8.E1U1.6 Develop and use a model of Earth's geological column to communicate relative Concepts taught in 7.E1U2.5 and paleontology, geologic ages of rock layers and fossils. time (eras), radioactive (radiometric) dating, strata 8.E1U3.7 Obtain, evaluate, and communicate information about technologies that use data Fractals, mathematical modeling, seismology and historical patterns to predict natural hazards.
-8.E1U4.8 Construct and support an argument about how human consumption of limited Refer to standard resources impacts the geosphere.
+Earth and Space Standards Key concepts include but are not limited to: 8.E1U1.6 Develop and use a model of Earth's geological column to communicate relative Concepts taught in 7.E1U2.5 and paleontology, geologic ages of rock layers and fossils. time (eras), radioactive (radiometric) dating, strata 8.E1U3.7 Obtain, evaluate, and communicate information about technologies that use data Seismology, climatology, mathematical modeling and historical patterns to predict natural hazards. (including fractals) 8.E1U4.8 Construct and support an argument about how human consumption of limited Refer to standard resources impacts the geosphere.